hughdbrown/just-enough/git.md

-git add spam_recipe.txt # Add file spam_recipe.txt to the index staging area. git add eggs/ # Add folder eggs to the index staging area. git add . # Add files/directories to the index staging area. git add --all # Add the files/directories to the index staging area. git add -A # Add the files/directories to the index staging area.
+git add spam_recipe.txt # Add file spam_recipe.txt to the index staging area. git add eggs/ # Add folder eggs to the index staging area. git add . # Add all files/directories to the index staging area. git add --all # Add all files/directories to the index staging area. git add -A # Add all files/directories to the index staging area.

 git commit -m 'I committed!' # Commit all files in the index staging area
 							 # with the commit message 'I committed!'
 Note